sigmf/SigMF/sigmf-spec.md

 6. The names of the metadata and dataset files must be identical (excepting their extensions).

-#### Archive Format
+#### SigMF Archives

-The metadata and dataset files that comprise a SigMF recording may be combined into a file archive.
+The metadata and dataset files that comprise a `SigMF Recording` may be combined into a file archive.

 1. The archive MUST use the `tar` archive format, as specified by POSIX.1-2001.